lbrpdx/retrotrivia/README.md

 Several gaming modes ara available:
  - 120+ handcrafted trivia questions
  - video thumbnails: guess what game is shown
+ - pixelate: same as video thumbnails, but pixelated video (listen carefully to the audio track!)

 Rules: you have a countdown timer for each question.
 You need to answer before the countdown times out.
 Let's say you give your answer with 5 seconds left on the timer: if your answer is correct, you score 5 points, if not, you lose 5 points.
 Be fast, be bold: you won't go below 0 on your score.